-- Find a place away from the perpetrator or away from any potential danger. - Seek medical attention (strongly) recommended; you may be injured internally or externally and not be aware. - Contact the Police: if on-campus call 610-0436-3311, if off-campus dial 911.
-If you're on campus you can dial 911 as well since the call will be routed back to the dispatcher in Public Safety. - Contact the Counseling Center at 610-436-2301 between the hours of 8am to 4pm.
+- Find a place away from the perpetrator or away from any potential danger. - Seek medical attention (strongly) recommended; you may be injured internally or externally and not be aware. - Contact the Police: if on-campus call 215-686-8477, or dial 911. - Contact the Counseling Center at 610-436-2301 between the hours of 8am to 4pm.
 After 4pm contact Public Safety who will page the on-call counselor.

-To Report an incident that occurred on-campus employees and students should contact the West Chester University Police at 610-435-3311 or by dialing 911.
+To Report an incident that occurred on-campus employees and students should contact the Philadelphia Police Department at 215-686-8477 or by dialing 911.
 You can and should contact the police in the areas where the assault take place if it took place off-campus.
 Criminal charges can be filed against any type of perpetrator including non-University members which include non-students.
 Criminal charges are separate from violations of the Student Code of Conduct which applies to West Chester University students.
 Filing a formal report with the police is necessary when a complainant would like to initiate a criminal investigation by the police.
 Perpetrators can receive punishment up to and including jail time.
 Anyone who has been sexually assaulted may choose to pursue both criminal prosecution and University disciplinary processes.